 Cafes

-If you live in a sizeable city, chances are you’ll have a few cafe options to choose from if you’re looking for somewhere to study.
-There’s a good chance there will be free wifi, although power outlets are a different matter as not all cafes offer the chance to charge your phone or laptop.
-Just make sure to order at least one item, or more if you plan on staying for a longer time.
+If you live in a sizable city, chances are you’ll have a few cafe options to choose from if you’re looking for somewhere to study.
+There’s a good chance there will be free Wi-Fi, although power outlets are a different matter, as not all cafes offer the chance to charge your phone or laptop.
+Just make sure to order at least one item or more if you plan on staying for a longer time.

-Large chain cafes like Tullys, Starbucks and Doutor are good, reliable options that can be found all over the country in major cities.
-They should offer free wifi and plenty of space, so you won’t feel too bad for taking up the space for studying.
+Large chain cafes like Tully’s, Starbucks, and Doutor are good, reliable options that can be found all over the country in major cities.
+They should offer free Wi-Fi and plenty of space, so you can set up your own little study area.

 Tokyo cafes

-- Daikanyama T-Site – Another great bookstore and cafe.
+- Daikanyama T-Site — A great bookstore and cafe with a convenient central location.
 This large site has a wide range of facilities and is extremely quiet.
 Get in early though, as it’s very popular!
 This site is part of the popular Tsutaya bookstore chain, which has locations all over the country.

-- Streamer Coffee Company – this chain is a popular one amongst coffee lovers and their cafe shops are always set up in a cosy way with comfortable seating.
+- Streamer Coffee Company — A popular spot amongst coffee lovers, their cafe shops are always set up in a cozy way with comfortable seating.
 They don’t necessarily have the largest amount of space, but if you get there early you should be able to get yourself a seat.
 You can find locations around Tokyo and Osaka.

-- Bundan – This is a great cafe/bar with a bit of a twist, it’s lined with 20000 books too.
-This makes it the perfect independent coffee shop for studying.
+- Bundan — A great cafe/bar with a bit of a literary twist, lined with a wide array of 20,000 Japanese books available for browsing.
+This little touch makes it the perfect independent coffee shop for studying.

 Osaka cafes

-- Brooklyn Roasting Company – offers plenty of space to study or work, good coffee, power sockets and free wifi.
-They are located in Namba, Shinsaibashi and Kitahama.
+- Brooklyn Roasting Company — This cafe offers delicious environmentally-friendly coffee, plenty of space to study or work, power sockets, and free Wi-Fi.
+They are located in Namba, Shinsaibashi, and Kitahama.

-- Lingua World Cafe – a casual cafe that’s also vegan-friendly, offering Western-style food.
-Quiet, offers free wifi and a cosy atmosphere.
+- Lingua World Cafe — A casual cafe that’s also vegan-friendly, offering Western-style food.
+Quiet, offers free Wi-Fi, and a cozy atmosphere.

 Fukuoka cafes

-- Rec Coffee Yakuin – a well-known coffee shop that takes its coffee fairly seriously.
-This cafe is unique in that it opens until very late, which is perfect for the night owls.
+- Rec Coffee Yakuin — A well-known coffee shop that takes its coffee fairly seriously.
+This cafe is unique because it stays open until very late — the perfect setting for night owls.

-- Manly Cafe – this cafe is inspired by the surf beaches of Manly, a suburb in Sydney, Australia.
-It’s a small space and quite popular, so we would recommend going outside of busy times, particularly weekend mornings.
+- Manly Cafe — This cafe is inspired by the surf beaches of Manly, a suburb in Sydney, Australia.
+It’s quite popular yet the space is small, so we recommend visiting outside of the busiest times, particularly on weekend mornings.

-- Fika Coffee – a quaint little shop with a cosy feel.
+- Fika Coffee — A quaint little shop with a cozy atmosphere.
 Snack on a handmade sweet treat as a reward for your hard work!

 Restaurants

-This one might seem like a bit more of an unusual one, but it’s pretty normal to see students studying at family restaurants (casual restaurants with affordable food).
-They usually have long opening hours and free wifi.
-Again, remember to order from their menu as a courtesy for using their space.
+This option might seem a bit more unusual, but it’s pretty normal to see students studying at family restaurants (casual restaurants with affordable food).
+They usually have long opening hours and free Wi-Fi.Don’t forget to order from their menu as a courtesy for using their space.

-- Gusto – a similar setup to Royal Host.
-They also have an all-you-can-drink soft drinks bar to keep your energy up as you study.
+- Gusto — A similar setup to Royal Host.
+They also have an all-you-can-drink soft drink bar to keep your energy up as you study.

-The popular US chain also has a presence in Japan!
-That said, the menu is quite different and tends to specialise in various set meals of Asian cuisine rather than the burgers you may be used to. - Jonathan’s
+- Denny’s — This popular US chain also has a presence in Japan!
+That said, the menu is quite different and tends to specialize in various set meals of Asian cuisine rather than the burgers or pancakes you may be used to.

-A popular family restaurant easily identifiable by its white and blue stripe signs, Jonathan’s offers different lunch sets for cheap – a different one for every day of the work week, giving you the option between a Western cuisine set or a Japanese one.
+- Jonathan’s — A popular family restaurant that is easily identifiable by its white and blue stripe signs, Jonathan’s offers different lunch sets for cheap — a different one for every day of the work week, giving you the option between a Western cuisine set or a Japanese one.

 Libraries

-This might seem obvious but a lot of people, even students forget about libraries as the best study spots.
-With wifi, peace and quiet and a wealth of resources, they’re the perfect place to practice your Japanese.
+This might seem obvious but a lot of people, even students, forget about libraries when it comes to the best study spots.
+With Wi-Fi, peace and quiet, and a wealth of resources, they’re the perfect place to practice your Japanese.

-Each city is likely to have a larger library that you can access much in the same way you’re likely to use them in your home country.
+Each city is likely to have a larger library that you can pretty much access in the same way you’ve accessed the libraries in your home country.
 As well as larger central libraries, most prefectures will have several smaller public libraries.
-To withdraw books you’ll need to register and that also means you’ll need to be a resident in the area or work or study in the area.
-This can be a little trickier if you’re still relatively early in your studies but many larger prefecture websites will have a page in English that explains the process.
+To withdraw books you’ll need to register, which means that you’ll need to be a resident in the area or work or study in the area.
+This can be a little trickier if you’re still newer to Japanese but many larger prefecture websites will have a page in English that explains the process.

-One of Tokyo’s best library is Central Library Hibiya.
+One of Tokyo’s best libraries is the Tokyo Metropolitan Central Library.
 It’s exceptionally large and has a cafe on site if you need to top up your coffee intake.

 Outdoor spots